 "Tragically , my mother passed away long time ago.
-My father was the higher-up in the king's government.
+My father was a higher-up in the king's government.
 When the coup ,or whatever you want to call , was spectacularly staged in the middle of last year , he was immediately suspended from his dignified post.
 Within a month, he resigned.
 Whether it was from his own will or not , I don't know."

 " Ach so! , you must have harbored the resentment against those coup promoters , mustn't you ?"
 Muttered Elizabeth.

 "No , not at all.
 Even though I am not sure about them , if I have been there last year , I would have certainly joined them without a flinch."
-Thitiwat Beamed.
+Thitiwat beamed.